 The Scientific Inquirer is “dedicated to exploring the junction where science and life meet, whether it’s in the lab or the studio or the diamond.”
 They’re accepting “submissions for feature stories, profiles, and daily news stories.”
-They pay $50 for 750 to 1,000 words.
+According to their contact page/pitch guide, they pay $50 for 750 to 1,000 words.
 If interested, send your pitches to submissions@scientificinquirer.com.
 To learn more, refer to this page.

 STAT delivers trusted and authoritative journalism about health, medicine, and the life sciences.
 They're looking for ideas that check the boxes of a great STAT story: smart, compelling, original reporting that takes readers inside the world of health, medicine, and scientific discovery.
 They're especially interested in features, trend stories, and in-depth analysis.
 According to their pitch guide, they generally pay $1 per word, and might pay more for a story in certain circumstances, such as if a piece requires an unusually extensive amount of reporting.
 To learn more, refer to this page.